github/explore/topics/pug/index.md

 short_description: Templating language for HTML.
 url: https://pugjs.org
 ---
-Formerly known as **Jade**, **Pug** is a high-performance templating engine influenced by Haml for Node.js and browsers, with a clean, whitespace-sensitive syntax for writing HTML.
+ **Pug**, formerly known as **Jade**, is a high-performance templating engine influenced by Haml for Node.js and browsers, with a clean, whitespace-sensitive syntax for writing HTML.